 – Restraints have become necessary

-The Kansas Medicaid Home and Community Based Services Frail Elderly (FE) waiver is a program designed to help cover the costs of remaining at home or in assisted living rather than moving into a more expensive nursing home.
-Applicants must be Medicaid-eligible, including monthly income under $2,382 in 2021, and are periodically reassessed to ensure the waiver is covering needed benefits.
-Room and board in assisted living cannot be paid for by Medicaid, but care services like help with ADLs, medical equipment, and wellness monitoring are among the covered options.
+The Kansas Medicaid Home and Community Based Services Frail Elderly waiver is a program designed to help cover the costs to enable staying at home or in assisted living rather than moving into a more expensive nursing home.
+Applicants must be Medicaid-eligible, including monthly income under $2,742 in 2023, and are periodically reassessed to ensure the waiver is covering needed benefits.
+Room and board in assisted living cannot be paid for by Medicaid, but care services like help with activities of daily living, medical equipment, and wellness monitoring are some of the covered options.
 For more information, visit the state’s website.
-Program participants must be eligible for Medicaid, more on Kansas Medicaid guidelines for the aged or take an eligibility test.
+Program participants must be eligible for Medicaid.
+Click here for more on Kansas Medicaid guidelines for the aged or take an eligibility test.

 There are also two veterans’ homes in Kansas, which are residential care facilities that provide long-term care for veterans.
-The Kansas Veterans’ Home (click here) is located in Winfield, about an hour from Wichita, and has 24 beds for veterans with Alzheimer’s or related dementia.
-The Kansas Soldiers’ Home (click here) is in Fort Dodge, outside Dodge City in the Southwestern part of the state, and has 26 spots for veterans with dementia.
+The Kansas Veterans’ Home is located in Winfield, about an hour from Wichita, and has 24 beds for veterans with Alzheimer’s or related dementia.
+The Kansas Soldiers’ Home is in Fort Dodge, outside Dodge City in the Southwestern part of the state, and has 26 beds for veterans with dementia.
 Nursing home care and regular assisted living are also provided in these veterans’ homes.
-Payment is made directly from the VA to the facility.
-State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
-Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+Neighboring states also have veterans’ homes.
+Your loved one might consider looking there for more options as there are no requirements that one must live in the state.
+For example, Oklahoma and Missouri both have seven veterans’ homes statewide.
+Additionally, Colorado has five facilities and Nebraska has four facilities.
+More info.